-How to Find the Value of US Savings Bonds
+How to Find Savings Bonds in Your Name

 - You must be able to present a bond to the treasury to redeem it.
 You can complete a claim form for bonds that you never received and bonds that were lost, stolen or destroyed.

 - Check Treasury Direct periodically, because the treasury department updates it with matured bonds every month.

 Alicia Bodine is a New Jersey-based writer specializing in finance.
 With more than 13 years of experience, her work has appeared in LendingTree, GoBankingRates, Sapling, Pocket Sense and budgeting.thenest.com.